karbassi/blog/_posts/2009-10-14-tip-recursively-open-textmate-project-folders.markdown

 ---
 layout: post
-title: Tip: Recursively Open TextMate Project Folders
+title: "Tip: Recursively Open TextMate Project Folders"
 ---

 Quick tip time!
 This time it's about one of the best text editors for the mac, [TextMate](http://macromates.com/).